 Code of Conduct for Georgetown University Licensees

-Georgetown University is committed to conducting its business affairs in a socially responsible manner consistent with its Jesuit tradition and educational mission.
+Georgetown University is committed to conducting its business affairs in a socially responsible manner consistent with its Catholic and Jesuit tradition and educational mission.
 Georgetown University expects the same social responsibility of its licensees.
-Therefore, Georgetown University licensees will be expected to conduct their business in a manner consistent with, and follow workplace standards that adhere to, the following Code of Conduct.
+Therefore, Georgetown University licensees are required to conduct their business in a manner consistent with, and follow workplace standards that adhere to, this Code of Conduct (“Code”).

-The following Code of Conduct shall apply to all licensees of Georgetown University.
-Throughout this Code, the term “licensee” shall include all persons or entities who have entered a written license agreement with the Collegiate Licensing Company (CLC) to manufacture products bearing the name, trademarks, and/or images of Georgetown University.
-Additionally, this code shall apply to all of the licensee’s contractors.
-Throughout this Code of Conduct, the term “contractor” shall include each contractor, subcontractor, vendor, or manufacturer that engages in manufacturing process that results in a finished product for the consumer.
+This Code shall apply to all licensees of Georgetown University.
+Throughout this Code, the term “licensee” shall include all persons or entities who have entered into a written license agreement with Georgetown University or its designated trademark licensing agent to manufacture products bearing the name, trademarks, or images of Georgetown University (“licensed articles”).
+Additionally, this Code shall apply to all of the licensee’s contractors.
+Throughout this Code, the term “contractor” shall include each contractor, subcontractor, vendor, or manufacturer that engages in a manufacturing process that results in a finished product for the consumer.
 “Manufacturing process” shall include assembly and packaging.

 A. Legal Compliance

-Georgetown University licensees must comply with all applicable legal requirements in conducting business related to, or involving the production or sale of products or materials bearing the name, trademarks, and/or images of Georgetown University.
+Licensees must comply with all applicable legal requirements in conducting business involving the production or sale of licensed articles.
 Where there are differences or conflicts with this Code and the applicable laws of the country of manufacture, the higher standard shall prevail.
-Whenever there is uncertainty as to which standard is higher, Georgetown University will consult with the licensee to determine which standard will prevail
+Whenever there is uncertainty as to which standard is higher, Georgetown University will consult with the licensee and governmental, human rights, labor, or business organizations and determine which standard will prevail.

 B. Environmental Compliance